Hyning Oblates

 Oblates, sometimes known as lay associates, are lay people who have a special link with us and wish to deepen their spiritual connection.
 Each associate discerns with one of the sisters the way God is calling them to live out their association and there will be regular retreat days during the year.
 We welcome oblates from all the different Christian traditions.
 At Hyning our group includes an Anglican vicar, a Methodist lay worker and married and single Catholics.

 If you are interested in becoming an oblate or finding more about why people feel called to be an Oblate or lay associate, especially a Bernardine oblate, read more about why people have joined the wider Cistercian family below.
 If you are interested in more details, contact Sr. Mary Helen at Hyning for further information.
-The next oblate day is on Saturday 5th April 2024.
+The next oblate day is on Tuesday 19th November 2024.

 A Vocation